 Q. After I order my reclaimed wood fireplace mantel, how long does it take to ship?

-We are typically able to ship all mantels shown for sale on our website within 2-3 business days, however, there are occasions such as holidays when it may take a few extra days.
+We are typically able to ship all mantels shown for sale on our website the same day or the next business day depending upon when we receive the order and if the carrier has already done their pickup for the day, however, there are occasions such as holidays when it may take a few extra days.

 For custom orders requiring a new pull from inventory, or additional requested work such as cutting or finishing, please allow 3-4 weeks to ship.